BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/kingdoms_of_men.md

 - **Swift Shot** `ACTIVE`

-Never suffers -1 penalty for moving and shooting.
+Bard never suffers the -1 penalty To Hit for Moving and Shooting.

 - **The Black Arrow** `ACTIVE`

-If Bard takes the Windlance, then once per game Bard can fire the Black Arrow.
-If he does, declare this before rolling To Hit.
-Bard may re-roll any failed To Hit and In The Way rolls.
-Furthermore, do not roll on the Scatter Table- a successful To Hit Roll against a Battlefield Target will always count as a Dead On result.
+If he is upgraded to take the Windlance, then once per game Bard can fire the Black Arrow instead of shooting normally.
+If he does, declare that he is using the Black Arrow before rolling To Hit.
+When shooting the Black Arrow, Bard may re-roll any failed To Hit Rolls and any failed In The Way Tests.
+Furthermore, do not roll on the Scatter Table shooting the Black Arrow - a successful To Hit Roll against a Battlefield Target will always count as a Dead On result.

 - **Windlance Trained** `PASSIVE`

-If Bard takes a Windlance, he will be the only crew. but can move more than 6" away, and rotate it without any penalty.
-Windlance attacks against Monster models gain a +1 bonus to any rolls on the Scatter Table.
+If Bard is upgraded to take a Windlance, then he counts as the only crew for the Siege Engine.
+However, unlike normal Siege Engine crew, Bard may Move further than 6" away from the Windlance at any point and may rotate it without suffering the -1 penalty to his rolls To Hit.
+Additionally, when making a shooting attack with the Windlance that targets a Monster model, Bard gains a bonus of +1 to any rolls on the Scatter Table.

 </div>